 It’s not often that a woman can say that she went into labor and walked to the hospital to deliver her baby.
-But that’s just what 32-year-old Lauren N., of Allston, Mass., did to deliver her son, Gavin.
+But that’s just what 32-year-old Lauren N., of Allston, Massachusetts, did to deliver her son, Gavin.
 When Lauren went into labor around 10 p.m. on Sunday, Aug.
 18, 2103, her husband, Matthew, grabbed the overnight bag and they headed to St. Elizabeth’s Medical Center’s St. Margaret’s Center for Women and Infants, two blocks away from their house.

-“I kept telling my OB/GYN I was going to walk there and up that hill when I went into labor,” said Lauren.
+“I kept telling my OB/GYN I was going to walk there and up that hill when I went into labor,” says Lauren.
 “She said ‘go for it and they would see me when I arrived.’”

 Lauren arrived at the hospital just as she planned and had a smooth labor and delivery thanks to the maternity services team.
 According to Lauren, “All of our nurses on the labor floor were amazing and during the delivery we had a great nurse with a sense of humor similar to that of our doctor.”